What Regulation Feels Like in Your Body: A Phenomenological Exploration of Embodied Experience

 In embodied relational Gestalt therapy, co-regulation is:

-Feeling yourself in connection with self and other
+Feeling yourself in connection with self and other/the environment

 Feeling sensed, met, or understood by the other person